zhmurov/petrolmd/CreateAlkanesTraPPE-UA/index.rst

 Building the system
 ^^^^^^^^^^^^^^^^^^^

-1. Get the PDB file for octane molecule, e.g. from the output of ``reate_alkanes`` script above.
+1. Get the PDB file for octane molecule, e.g. from the output of ``create_alkanes`` script above.
 You can also find coordinates online, for instance `here <https://www.angelo.edu/faculty/kboudrea/molecule_gallery/01_alkanes/00_alkanes.htm>`_.

 2. Create topology file for a single molecule: